 - Automatically generated results and plots to give an immediate feedback.

-- Interconnection with MonolixSuite application to export of project to Monolix for the population analysis.
+- Interconnection with MonolixSuite applications to export projects to Monolix for the population analysis.

 The first main feature of PKanalix is the calculation of the parameters in the Non Compartmental Analysis framework.

 This task consists in defining rules for the calculation of the \(\lambda_z\) (slope of the terminal elimination phase) to compute all the NCA parameters.
-This definition can be either global via general rules or manual on each individual, where the user selects or removes points in the \(\lambda_z\) calculation.
+This definition can be either global via general rules or manual on each individual – with the interactive plots the user selects or removes points in the \(\lambda_z\) calculation.

 The second main feature of PKanalix is the calculation of the parameters in the Compartmental Analysis framework.
 It consists in finding parameters of a model that represents the PK as the dynamics in compartments for each individual.